benwhicks/effort_reporting/README.md

 ### 1. Extract enrolment data from Edumate.

-This is done with the script called *edumate_enrolment_oxley.sql* but can also be found in *Reports - Enrolment Reports* on Edumate.
+This is done with the script called *edumate_enrolment_ox.sql* but can also be found in *Reports - Enrolment Reports* on Edumate.
 The query is called *Current enrolments for effort reporting*.
 Unfortunately it does not include the *House* information for the students, so we have to run a seperate query (part 2) and then merge them together (part 4).

 ### 2. Extract student information from Edumate.